furystack/furystack/packages/odata/README.md

 # @furystack/odata

-odata v4 implementation for FuryStack
+odata v4 implementation for FuryStack.
+This package is in an early and experimental state.
+More info coming soon...

 ### Usage example